Imagine you’ve just experienced the following scenario:

 Unrefined CBD hemp oil contains high levels of CBD along with other cannabinoids, terpenes, and essential oils.

-This makes it particularly useful as a health supplement because it supports the function of your endocannabinoid system, a chemical network of receptors and neurotransmitters which regulate the majority of vital functions in the body and brain.
+This makes it particularly useful as a health supplement because it supports the function of your endocannabinoid system, a chemical network of receptors and neurotransmitters that regulate the majority of vital functions in the body and brain.

 Hemp seed oil carries ZERO CBD but contains a variety of beneficial nutrients.
 This product is rich in omega-3 and omega-6 acids, wholesome protein, vitamin E, vitamin B2 and B6, and trace minerals.

 4. Comparing the Benefits of Cannabis Oils

 CBD hemp oil can enhance the overall well-being of individuals.
 It helps users maintain the chemical balance (homeostasis) in their bodies through stimulating the endocannabinoid system.
 This includes improved mood, sharpened focus, relief from stress, and works as a sleep aid.